The 5 Best Cryptocurrencies to Invest in for 2022

 Binance Coin (BNB)

 Based on usability alone, Binance Coin is easily one of the best cryptocurrencies available.
-And as of right now, it’s also the most affordable.
+It’s also the preferred token for trading on popular decentralized exchanges like PancakeSwap and Kyber Network.

 The Not-So-Great Cryptocurrencies to Date